hyurl/sfn/README.md

 ### Start Demo Server

-**SFN** provides a demo, so you can now start server and see what will happen. firstly, compile the source code with the command: `tsc` (only with TypeScript), then type the command:
+**SFN** provides a demo, so you can now start server and see what will happen. firstly, compile the source code with the command: `tsc`, then type the command:

 ```sh
 node dist
 ```

-And the server should be started in few seconds (If you're not coding TypeScript, the command should be `node src`).
+And the server should be started in few seconds.

 If you have PM2 installed, you can use the following command to start the application, and auto-scale according to the CPU numbers.